 The Duchess teamed it with her trusty Stuart Weitzman 'Muse' Clutch and Jimmy Choo 'Georgia' Pumps.
 She also wore her Cartier Ballon Bleu Bracelet Watch.

 The only new addition to her ensemble was a pair of earrings.
-Unfortunately we do have any clear photos of the jewels but they appear to have a retro vibe.

 We will see Kate again tonight when she visits the National Portrait Gallery to view the exhibition ‘Victorian Giants: The Birth of Art Photography‘ in role as Patron.